dalibo/pandocker/README.md

 $ docker run --rm -u `id -u`:`id -g` -v `pwd`:/pandoc dalibo/pandocker README.md -o README.pdf
 ```

-Notes:
+**Notes about the docker options:**

-* The `-v ...` option mount the current folder as the `/pandoc` directory
+* The `-v ...` option will mount the current folder as the `/pandoc` directory
-  inside the container. if SELinux is enabled on your system, you might need to
+  inside the container.
+If SELinux is enabled on your system, you might need to
   add the `--privileged` tag to force access to the mouting points.
 For more
   details, read the documentation about [docker runtime privileges].